Ask an Expert Series: Dispelling Myths Related to Dual Language Learners

 This is the third part of a three-part blog series.
 Click here to read part one and here to read part two.

-Following our first webinar of 2018 the FDEI team recognized our audience’s desire for quality resources and information related to dual language learners.
-We carefully reviewed your questions and comments and reached out to Elizabeth D. Peña, Ph.D. at the University of California, Irvine.
+Education professionals desire quality resources and information related to dual language learners.
+In order to provide that, we reached out to Elizabeth D. Peña, Ph.D. at the University of California, Irvine.
 Dr. Peña, a certified Speech-Language Pathologist, is a professor in the School of Education.
 She is also an American Speech Language Hearing Association Fellow.
 Her research focuses include bilingualism, language impairment, language development, and assessment bias & measurement.
 In this three-part blog series Dr. Peña hopes to answer your questions and help dispel common myths.

 1. Speaking more than one language to a child can confuse them, so families should be encouraged to choose one language to use with a child.